-Electing PTE Check Box:
+Electing PTE:

-Form 511 is used by an Electing PTE to file an income tax return for a specific tax year or period and to remit Electing PTE tax paid on all members' distributive or pro rata shares of income.
-You must elect to remit tax on all members' shares of income in order to use this form.
-If the PTE is requesting a refund of estimated payment(s) for tax paid on resident members' shares of income because the entity has decided not to make the entity election, use Form 510.
+Form 511 is used by an Electing PTE to file an income tax return for a specific tax year or period and to remit Electing PTE tax paid with respect to all members' distributive or pro rata shares of income.
+By using this form, the PTE acknowledges that it has made the election for the taxable year with its first payment (estimated Form 510/511D, extension Form 510/511E, or with this Form 511.)